libbpf/blazesym/README.md

 	}];
 ```

-Here, you give the path of kallsyms and the path of a kernel image.
+In this case, you give the path of kallsyms and the path of a kernel image.
-The path of kallsyms can be the one in /proc/ or a copy of kallsym.
+The path of kallsyms can be that of `"/proc/"` or a copy of kallsym.

 If you are symbolizing against the current running kernel on the same
 device, give `None` for both paths.
-It will find out the correct
+Doing so will find the correct
-paths for you if possible.
+paths for you, if possible.
 It will use `"/proc/kallsyms"` for
-kallsyms, and find the kernel image of the running kernel from several
+kallsyms and find the kernel image of the running kernel from several
-potential directories; ex, /boot/ and /usr/lib/debug/boot/.
+potential directories; for instance, `"/boot/"` and `"/usr/lib/debug/boot/"`.

 ```ignore
 	let sym_srcs = [SymSrcCfg::Kernel { kallsyms: None, kernel_image: None }];